 If you live in different registration districts, each person must give notice in the district where they live.
 We advise that the person living in the district where the ceremony will take place gives notice first.
 The second party will be expected to give notice within a few days.

 To give notice you will need to provide:

 - documentary evidence of your age, identity and nationality – a current valid passport is preferred

 - proof of address – we accept driving licences, bank statements, council tax bills or letters from a government department

-- if you have been married or in a civil partnership before, you need to confirm that you are free to marry again.
-Show us a decree of absolute divorce, nullity bearing the court’s original stamp, or the death certificate of your former spouse or civil partner.
-If the documents are not in English you will need to provide and English translation
+- if you have been married or in a civil partnership before, you need to confirm that you are free to marry again by providing one of the below.
+Please note that if documents are not in English, you will need to provide an English translation.

 - documentary evidence that you have been resident for the minimum qualifying period